syeo66/illuminasort/README.md

 - Stores all scanned images in a SQLite database (`$HOME/.illuminasort.db`)
 - Caches illuminance calculations and thumbnails to avoid reprocessing the same images
 - `--replace` flag forces recalculation of existing cached entries
+- `--cleanup` flag removes database entries for image files that no longer exist on disk
 - Generates portable HTML reports with embedded thumbnail data URLs
 - Can generate reports from all images in the database with the `--all` flag
 - Book mode (`--book`) selects a set of images from the database with evenly spread luminance, suitable for print layouts